Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No drone operation in any Portland Parks & Recreation property (Forest Park, Powell Butte, Mt.
-Tabor, Tom McCall Waterfront, etc.) except in city-designated areas or under Chapter 20.08 permit.
-Exceptions: City-permitted work, public-body emergency operations, emergency landings where no safe alternative, and use in city-designated areas.
+No drone flight in any Portland Parks & Recreation property (Forest Park, Powell Butte Nature Park, Mt.
+Tabor, Tom McCall Waterfront, etc.) except in Director-designated areas or with permit

 View source